Hydro-Umass/Sad.jl/docs/src/use_cases.md

 # Use cases

+!!! warning "Array ordering in SAD"
+`SAD` expects time series of hydraulic variable profiles as 2-D arrays, with the row dimension being the cross-sections from downstream (index 1) to upstream (last index) and the column dimension being time.
+The time for each column does not have to be continuous, as SAD operates on each one separately.
+Missing data are acceptable, but do use [Julia's missing data type](https://docs.julialang.org/en/v1/manual/missing/) instead of `NaN`.

 ## Pepsi-1 experiment

 We start by loading the data, including river node information and synthetic SWOT observations